The Long-Term Care Ombudsman Program

 Ombudsman advocacy roles take two forms: 1) to receive and resolve individual complaints and issues by, or on behalf of, residents and patients of long-term care facilities; and 2) to pursue resident advocacy in the long-term care system, its laws, policies, regulations, and administration through public education and consensus building.

 It is the primary responsibility of the Long-Term Care Ombudsman Program to investigate and endeavor to resolve elder abuse complaints made by, or on behalf of, individual residents in long-term care facilities.
-These facilities include nursing homes, residential care facilities for the elderly, and assisted living facilities.
+These facilities include nursing homes and residential care facilities for the elderly.

 The local Long-Term Care Ombudsman Program is overseen by the Area 1 Agency on Aging and is located at 434 7th Street.